 This essay identifies a particular value or belief and then examines how and why it is important to a particular cohort or a larger, general population.

 The aim of argument, or of discussion, should not be victory, but progress.
 Joseph Joubert

-When mulling over how to approach your argumentative essay, you should be aware that three main argument strategies exist regarding how exactly to argue an issue: classical, Rogerian, Toulmin.
+When mulling over how to approach your argumentative assignment, you should be aware that three main argument strategies exist regarding how exactly to argue an issue: classical, Rogerian, Toulmin.